Avature/kong-docker-compose/README.md

 ## What it includes?

-### It includes the following docker-compose services services:
+### It includes the following docker-compose services:

 * kong: Kong 2.1.4 API Gateway
 * konga: Konga Kong's UI (latest version)